AckerlyXu/heima/articles/app-service-web/web-sites-php-mysql-deploy-use-git.md

 After you have tested your app locally, you can publish it to Web Apps using Git.
 You will initialize your local Git repository and publish the application.

 > [!NOTE]
-> These are the same steps shown in the Azure Portal Preview at the end of the Create a web app and Set up Git Publishing section above.
+> These are the same steps shown in the Azure Portal at the end of the Create a web app and Set up Git Publishing section above.
 >
 >

-1. (Optional)  If you've forgotten or misplaced your Git remote repostitory URL, navigate to the web app properties on the Azure Portal Preview.
+1. (Optional)  If you've forgotten or misplaced your Git remote repostitory URL, navigate to the web app properties on the Azure Portal.
 2. Open GitBash (or a terminal, if Git is in your `PATH`), change directories to the root directory of your application, and run the following commands:

         git init